Kingdom of the Netherlands: Decolonisation

-With Indonesia's independence, a federal constitution was considered too heavy as the economies of Suriname and the Netherlands Antilles were insignificant compared to that of the Netherlands.
+Initially, a federal constitution was considered too heavy as the economies of Suriname and the Netherlands Antilles were insignificant compared to that of the Netherlands.
 By the Charter for the Kingdom of the Netherlands, as enacted in 1954, a composite state was created (also known as the "Tripartite Kingdom of the Netherlands"), consisting of the Netherlands (mainland), Suriname and the Netherlands Antilles.
 Under the provisions of the Charter, both former colonies were granted internal autonomy.
 Suriname and the Netherlands Antilles each got a Minister Plenipotentiary based in the Netherlands, who had the right to participate in Dutch cabinet meetings that discussed affairs of the Kingdom as a whole when they pertained directly to Suriname or the Netherlands Antilles.
 Delegates of Suriname and the Netherlands Antilles could participate in sessions of the First and Second Chamber of the States General.
 An overseas member could be added to the Council of State when appropriate.
 According to the Charter, Suriname and the Netherlands Antilles could each alter its "Basic Law" (Staatsregeling).
 The right of the two autonomous countries to leave the Kingdom, unilaterally, was not recognised; yet it also stipulated that the Charter could be dissolved by mutual consultation.

 Before the Charter for the Kingdom of the Netherlands was proclaimed in 1954, Suriname, Netherlands New Guinea, and the Netherlands Antilles, (formerly, Kolonie Curaçao en Onderhorige Eilanden, "Colony of Curaçao and subordinates") were colonies of the Netherlands.

 Suriname was a constituent country within the Kingdom from 1954 to 1975, while the Netherlands Antilles was a constituent country from 1954 until 2010.
 Suriname has since become an independent republic, and the Netherlands Antilles was divided into six.
 Three are constituent countries: Aruba (since 1986), Curaçao and Sint Maarten (since 2010); three are special municipalities of the Netherlands proper: Bonaire, Sint Eustatius and Saba.
 Netherlands New Guinea was a dependent territory of the Kingdom until 1962, followed by seven-month transitional period when it was annexed by Indonesia.
 It was not an autonomous country, and was not mentioned in the Charter.

 In 1955, Queen Juliana and Prince Bernhard visited Suriname and the Netherlands Antilles.
-The visit was a great success.
 The royal couple were welcomed enthusiastically by the local population, and the trip was widely reported in the Dutch press.
 Several other royal visits were to follow.

 In 1969, an unorganised strike on the Antillean island of Curaçao resulted in serious disturbances and looting, during which a part of the historic city centre of Willemstad was destroyed by fire.
 Order was restored by Dutch marines.
 In the same year, Suriname saw serious political instability with the Surinamese prime minister, Jopie Pengel, threatening to request military support to break a teachers' strike.